saalk/qasino/server/webapp/docs/notes/8-Java-Patterns/5-Behavioural.md

 // pay by credit card
 cart.pay(new CreditCardStrategy("Pankaj Kumar", "1234567890123456", "786", "12/15"));
 ```
+REAL LIFE EXAMPLE

+Payment Processing: In a payment processing system, different payment methods like credit cards, PayPal, or mobile wallets can be handled using the Strategy pattern.
+Each payment method can be represented by a separate strategy class, allowing users to select their preferred payment method at runtime.
+The payment context class can invoke the appropriate strategy to process the payment.

 Strategy pattern is useful when we have multiple algorithms for specific task and we want our application to be flexible to chose any of the algorithm at runtime for specific task.